NAME

 database that is compiled by tinydns-data and that is served by tinydns

-and axfrdns The update to data is performed atomically, by first
+and axfrdns.
+The update to data is performed atomically, by first

-format, while an IPv6 address is expressed in the compactified format.
+address is expressed in their compactified format.

 DATA TYPES